| 1.

 The fact is that for

-the average homebuyer, there are probably hundreds of
+the average homebuyer, there are probably dozens of

-homes that would be suitable.
-Some buyers however,
+homes for sale that would be suitable for them.
+Some buyers

-so we have to keep looking for that perfect fit.
+so we have to keep looking for that perfect place.

 Realize that you may